seban07/Adidas_ProductReview_POC/README.md

 Microservices
 --------------
   1. AdidasUserAuthenticationServise - To create new user, and to login(validate user - returns JWT token, required for AdidasReviewService)
-  2. AdidasReviewService - Enables authenticated users(Users who have logged in to AdidasUserAuthenticationServise and recieved JWT token, to post, update, delete    and view reviews for products
+  2. AdidasReviewService - Enables authenticated users(Users who have logged in to AdidasUserAuthenticationServise and recieved JWT token) to post, update, delete    and view reviews for products
   3. AdidasProductService - It's an open source service, available for any user, to view the average review score for any selected product.

 Database